-On the next page are examples of typical instrumentation setups for different tests the HM-5020 is capable of running.
+On the next page is an example of a typical Marshall instrumentation setup for the HM-5120A.
 When you receive your unit, if you purchased instrumentation from Humboldt, your instrumentation will be attached to the machine for shipping.
-Please use the photographs on the following page as a guide for setting up the instrumentation for testing.
+Please use the photograph on the following page as a guide for setting up the instrumentation for testing.